arnaudjuracek/py_suzanne/README.md

 ##py_suzanne
-*Play a random music file from a USB drive with a Raspberry PI when the lid of its box is openned*
+*Play a random music file from a USB drive with a Raspberry PI when the lid of its box is openned.*

 ###setup